SIA Weekly chart - September 7, 2024

 The US staffing industry is a large and dynamic market that continues to offer big opportunities

 Competitive pressures remain elevated but there are continuing and large opportunities for those staffing firms that have developed a competitive advantage via either their technology, their service offerings, or both.
-For more discussion of the market dynamics for each skill segment of staffing, SIA Corporate Members are encouraged to read our latest US Staffing Industry Forecast report, published on March 27th.
+For more discussion of the market dynamics for each skill segment of staffing, SIA Corporate Members are encouraged to read our latest US Staffing Industry Forecast report, published on September 10th.
+To read more about the current staffing environment, please see SIA’s Insights on the Recent Downturn in US Temporary Staffing 2024 report.

 About the SIA Bullhorn Staffing Industry Indicator